shorepine/tulipcc/docs/tulip_api.md

 tulip.remap()  # interactive, can write to your boot.py for you tulip.key_remap(scan_code, modifier, target_cp437_code)

+# You can also register a keyboard callback.
+Useful for full screen apps that share with others
+# there can only be one keyboard callback running.
+tulip.keyboard_callback(key)
+def key(k):
+    print("got key: %d" % (key))

+tulip.keyboard_callback() # removes callbacks.

 # Return the last touch panel coordinates, up to 3 fingers at once
 (x0, y0, x1, y1, x2, y2) = tulip.touch()